elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 In clustered mode, node options such as `max-old-space-size` will be used by all processes.

+The `kibana` startup script will read this setting out of the CLI or `config/node.options` and set a NODE_OPTIONS environment variable, which will be passed to any workers, possibly leading to unexpected behavior.

 e.g. using `--max-old-space-size=1024` in a 2 workers cluster would have a maximum memory usage of 3gb (1 coordinator + 2 workers).

-TODO:
-Our recommendation is to _disable clustering by default when a user has set `max-old-space-size` in the `node.options` file_.
+Our plan for addressing this is to _disable clustering if a user has `max-old-space-size` set at all_, which would ensure it isn't possible to hit unpredictable behavior.
+To enable clustering, the user would simply remove `max-old-space-size` settings, and clustering would be on by default.
+They could alternatively configure memory settings for each worker individually, as shown above.

 ### 6.1.7 Workers error handling